engels74/mover-status/.project_overview/temp_progress.md

 19. Add timeout configuration to Telegram templates
 20. Update providers to use new progress bar styles
 21. Update providers to use new time formats
-22. Add color support to provider messages
+22. Add color support to provider messages (should be optional for the user)

 **Recent Changes:**
 1. Discord Validation Consolidation
    - Created centralized `shared.types.discord` module